-Allegations against adults who are not School employees should be reported to the Designated Child Protection Co-ordinator (DCPC), the Headmaster, unless he is the subject of the allegation.
+Allegations against adults who are not School employees should be reported to the DSL, the Headmaster, unless he is the subject of the allegation.

-The DCPC or the deputy should always be available to discuss safeguarding concerns.
-If in exceptional circumstances, the DCPC is not available, this should not delay appropriate action being taken.
+The DSL or the deputy should always be available to discuss safeguarding concerns.
+If in exceptional circumstances, the DSL is not available, this should not delay appropriate action being taken.
 Staff should speak to a member of the senior leadership team and/or take advice from Education Safeguarding Service or via consultation with a social worker from the Front Door.
-In these circumstances, any action taken will be shared with a DCPC as soon as is practically possible.
+In these circumstances, any action taken will be shared with a DSL as soon as is practically possible.